The original 12 Wishes appears below.

 This year my daughter and I celebrate our 11th Christmas together.
 We try to keep to a 3-gift limit: something you need, something you want, and something just for fun.

-I would love to give her a new brain because hers has been damaged by Fetal Alcohol Spectrum Disorder (FASD).
+I would love to give her a new brain because hers has been altered by Fetal Alcohol Spectrum Disorder (FASD).
 Since that isn’t possible, here are 12 things I wish for her or I could give to her:

 She has no problem finding friends, she is very sociable and outgoing.
 The issue is keeping them.
 She recently reconnected with a boy she went to elementary school with.
 He gave her a Christmas Card and called her his best friend.